andreaevferrari/andreaevferrari.github.io/README.md

 <p style="font-size:14px;">
 <br>

-Over the years, I have used maths and ML competences to do work on and advise on risk management, megaproject management, and as I come from a family of builders, construction more generally.
+Over the years, I have used maths and ML competences to do work on and advise on risk management, megaproject management, construction more generally.
 Contact me if you'd like to hear more.

 </p>